Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Theoretical Analysis

 It is important to first note that we can rewrite~\Cref{eq:1} using kinematics.
 We allow each vehicle to take any non-negative velocity $v \in [0, \infty)$ and only assume finite vehicle acceleration $a_i \in [a_{i, min}, a_{i, max}]$.
-Thus, preserving this conservative view of reachability requires accounting for the worst-possible case, and the reachable set for vehicle $i$ is $[0, d_{i}(v_{i,0}, a_{i, max}, T)]$.
+This provides conservative, physics-informed safety: it is impossible for a vehicle to cover more distance than it does when maximally accelerating over the time horizon's duration.
+Thus, preserving this view of reachability requires accounting for the worst-possible case, and the reachable set for vehicle $i$ at position $0$ is $[0, d_{i}(v_{i,0}, a_{i, max}, t)]$.

 This conservative approach to reachability has the ancillary benefit that vehicle $i$'s reachable distance in the given time horizon can be written simply: